chingu-voyages/Handbook/docs/guides/soloproject/soloproject.md

 #### If you are a Scrum Master

-If you are in the Product Owner role your Solo Project will include a short quiz to help both you and Chingu assess your level of PO skill.
+If you are in the Scrum Master role your Solo Project will include a short quiz to help both you and Chingu assess your level of PO skill.
 These include a combination of multiple choice and a few long form questions.

 #### If you are a UI/UX Designer